projectestac/wordpress-code-snippets/readme.txt

 = Where are the snippets stored in my WordPress database? = Snippets are stored in the `wp_snippets` table in the WordPress database.
 The table name may differ depending on what your table prefix is set to.

-= I need help with Code Snippets / I have an idea for a new feature for Code Snippets = You can get help with Code Snippets, report bugs or errors, and suggest new features and improvements either on the [WordPress Support Forums](https://wordpress.org/support/plugin/code-snippets) or on [GitHub](https://github.com/sheabunge/code-snippets)
+= Where can I go for help or suggest new features? = You can get help with Code Snippets, report bugs or errors, and suggest new features and improvements either on the [WordPress Support Forums](https://wordpress.org/support/plugin/code-snippets) or on [GitHub](https://github.com/sheabunge/code-snippets)

-= I want to contribute to and help develop the Code Snippets plugin! = That's fantastic!
-Fork the [repository on GitHub](http://github.com/sheabunge/code-snippets) and send me a pull request.
+= How can I help contribute to the development of the Code Snippets plugin? = The best way to do this is to fork the [repository on GitHub](https://github.com/sheabunge/code-snippets) and send a pull request.

 == Screenshots ==